mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

   ``Failed to alter column type.
 It is likely you have invalid JSON values in the column.
 Please fix the values manually and run the migration again.","caller":"sqlstore/store.go:854","error":"pq: unsupported Unicode escape sequence``

-  This issue will be addressed in a patch release, but in the interim, you can enable ``SqlSettings.Trace`` to narrow down what table and column are causing issues during the upgrade: The following queries change the columns to JSONB format in PostgreSQL.
+  To assist with troubleshooting, you can enable ``SqlSettings.Trace`` to narrow down what table and column are causing issues during the upgrade.
+The following queries change the columns to JSONB format in PostgreSQL.
 Run these against your v5.39 development database to find out which table and column has Unicode issues:

   .. code-block:: sh